prestonlab/fat/README.md

 See
 [this sample profile](https://github.com/prestonlab/bender/blob/master/bender_profile)
 for an example of how to set these environment variables correctly.

-Scripts in usual order of execution:

-* `download_subj.py` Gets data from the XNAT server (not tested yet).
-* `convert_dicom.py` Converts DICOM files to Nifti format.
-This should work on either data downloaded from XNAT or files that were exported manually.
-* `rename_nifti.py` Creates standard sub-directories and renames Nifti files to standard names.
-* `run_freesurfer.sh` Simple script that submits a job to run a standard FreeSurfer reconstruction on a subject.
-* `convert_freesurfer.py` Converts some important FreeSurfer files into Nifti format and places them in the anatomy directory.
-* `unwarp_bold.py` Uses the output of `epi_reg` (included with FSL) to unwarp EPI images.
-* `reg_unwarp_bold.py` Calculates alignment of each unwarped average functional scan to an unwarped average reference scan, then does unwarping and co-registration of each functional series in a single step.

 ## Testing and batch processing